In short, no:

 Airbnb hosts have in the past expected a little too much from the Airbnb Guarantee; however, the company are very clear about what is covered and what is not, but few read the full terms and conditions to understand the insurance.

-As of 22nd October 2015 Airbnb have also introduced public liability in the form of a Host Protection Policy.
+As of 22 October 2015 Airbnb introduced public liability in the form of a Host Protection Policy.
 This insurance is to protect the landlord/host against claims made them by a guest in their home during their stay.
 It’s a great development from Airbnb aimed at encouraging more hosts on to the site who may previously have been concerned about the level of protection provided.
 Unfortunately what this won’t cover is a liability claim which arises outside of a stay.
 So though you’re well protected while you have guests, cover is still required for the rest of the time.

 You shouldn't necessarily rely on a regular home insurance policy either.
 Often home insurance policies include or may have an extension for paying guests in your home but some don’t and it’s vital you make your insurance company aware.
 It’s your duty to provide your insurer with all the details about your home and non-disclosure can leave you with no cover.